mariusmilitaru32/GoodiesByBobo/README.md

 | As a returning visitor, I want to be able to contact the business owner through email or phone.             | ![screenshot](documentation/contact-address.png)   |
 | As a website administrator, I would like to easy update customer reviews                                    | ![screenshot](documentation/homepage-review.png)   |
 | As a website administrator, I would like to easy get contacted by email, phone or contact form.             | ![screenshot](documentation/contact-address.png)   |

+- ### Responsiveness
+   - The website was tested on Chrome, Mozilla and Edge browsers with no problems found.
+The website has been tested on different screen size using Google Chrome developer tool simulating devices like Iphone 12 Pro, Samsung S20 Ultra, Surface Pro 7 and Ipad Air.

 ## Deployment